bramstroker/homeassistant-powercalc/docs/source/configuration/new-yaml-structure.rst

             power: 80

 .. note::
     You probably already have a `powercalc:` entry in your configuration for global powercalc configuration.
-You'll need
+You'll need to add `sensors` under that to prevent duplicating the `powercalc:` key.
+    When you use https://www.home-assistant.io/docs/configuration/packages/ you can of course have powercalc sensor definitions scattered accross multiple files.